as3ii/prime-single-cpu-cpp/README.md

 Requirements:
     - g++

-To compile the code simply launch "compile.sh" in linux
+To compile the code simply launch "compileall.sh" in linux